StuartCTS/kcc-demo/README.md

 Note: not all properties can be altered in this fashion, depending on whether they are deemed immutable, or indeed whether operations are simply not allowed e.g. you can _increase_ the storage for a PostgreSQL instead, but not reduce it (you need to delete/recreate).

+### Dependent Resources
+Resources can be declared with references to other resources - see the [](gcp-gitops/deps) folder for an example of a pubsub subscription referencing an existing topic

+### Reverse engineering existing resources into YAML
+In principle, it should be possible to export existing GCP resources into yaml, to ten subsequently impor and manage under KCC.
+However this was not seen to work due ot what appears to be an IAM related issue and Cloud ASset manager - see [notes](export-WIP/export-import%20WIP.md) to reproduce.

+This could potentially be very powerful for reverse engineering manually created infra e.g for PoCs or demos and then allowing for it to be spun up automatically from KCC - however without testing this remains an unknown in terms of limitations.

 ### Deleting a resource
 Just delete the resource like any k8s resource, i.e.
 ```